FastAdaBelief: Improving Convergence Rate for Belief-based Adaptive Optimizers by Exploiting Strong Convexity: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we made a first attempt and presented an affirmative answer to the question whether AdaBelief can be further improved on its convergence rate under the strongly convex condition.
-Specifically, we exploited strong convexity and proposed a new algorithm named FastAdaBelief, which exhibits an even faster data-dependent regret bound of $O(\log T)$ while maintaining excellent generalization ability.
+In this paper, we made a first attempt and presented an affirmative answer to the open question of whether AdaBelief can be further improved with respect to its convergence rate under the strongly convex condition.
+Specifically, we exploited strong convexity and proposed a novel algorithm named FastAdaBelief, which exhibits an even faster data-dependent regret bound of $O(\log T)$ while maintaining excellent generalization ability.
 In light of our theoretical findings, we carried out a series of empirical studies which validated the superiority of our proposed algorithm.
-Importantly, we showed that FastAdaBelief converged the fastest in not only strong convexity, but also non-strong convexity, hence demonstrating its high potential as a new benchmark model that can be widely utilised in various scenarios.
+Importantly, we showed that FastAdaBelief converged the fastest in both strong convexity and non-convexity cases, hence demonstrating its significant potential as a new benchmark model that can be widely utilised in various scenarios.

-In our current work, by exploiting its strong convexity, FastAdaBelief has empirically demonstrated excellent generalization as well as fast convergence even when the loss functions are not strongly convex.
-We believe that such phenomenon may be partially due to the regularization term $\delta/t$ as engaged in the second order moment that enables a closer approximation to an ideal step size.
+In our current work, we exploited the strong convexity of FastAdaBelief, and empirically demonstrated its excellent generalization as well as fast convergence even when the loss functions are non-convex.
+We believe this may be partially attributable to the vanishing factor $\delta/t$, as also engaged in the second order moment that enables a closer approximation to an ideal step size.
 However, it remains unclear why this may happen strictly in theory.
-We will leave this investigation as future work.
+We will explore this in future work.
+In addition, whilst research on the sparsity of samples can improve the convergence rate of SGD, as demonstrated in \cite{Luo1,Luo2,Luo3}, it remains unclear whether sparse samples will further improve FastAdaBelief's convergence rate.
+We also leave this investigation as future work.